The Book of Isaiah

-This chapter begins a new prophesy and, taking the historical chapters out that we just studied, if follows the last prophesy which began in chapter 34:1 through chapter 35:10.
+This chapter begins a new prophecy and, taking the historical chapters out that we just studied, if follows the last prophecy which began in chapter 34:1 through chapter 35:10.

 Isaiah 40:1 Comfort ye, comfort ye my people, saith your God.

 Repeated twice for emphasis and it’s called an epizeuxis, the same word or words being repeated with the same sense applied.

 Our Father is speaking in this chapter and it concerns the future, both physically and spiritually.
 He’s telling them what the future holds and the comfort will come from the knowledge that the captivity will soon be over.